Determinism in Continuous Queries on Confluent Cloud for Apache Flink

 1. Non-deterministic back read of a source connector.

 2. Querying based on processing time.
+Processing time is not supported in Confluent Cloud for Apache Flink.

 Non-deterministic back read of source connector

 For Flink SQL, the determinism provided is limited to the computation only, because it doesn’t store user data itself.
 Here, it’s necessary to distinguish between the managed internal state in streaming mode and the user data itself.
-If the source connector’s implementation can’t provide deterministic back read, it brings non-determinism to the input data, which may produce non-deterministic results.
+If the source connector’s implementation can’t provide deterministic back read, it brings non-determinism to the input data, which can produce non-deterministic results.

-Common examples are inconsistent data for multiple reads from a same offset, or requests for data that no longer exists because of the retention time, for example, when the requested data is beyond the configured TTL of a Kafka topic.
+Common examples are inconsistent data for multiple reads from the same offset, or requests for data that no longer exists because of the retention time, for example, when the requested data is beyond the configured TTL of a Kafka topic.

 Clear internal state data based on TTL